Elvin-Vincent/Angular-Todo-App/README.md

-# 📝 Angular Todo App
+# 📄 Angular Todo App

-A simple and elegant Todo application built with Angular.
+A simple and elegant Todo application built with **Angular**.
 Helps you organize your tasks efficiently with an intuitive UI and smooth functionality.

+---

 ## 🚀 Features